 What damages are available in a wrongful death suit?

-Courts analyzing Wrongful Death claims typically break damages down into one of two categories: pecuniary (money) and non-pecuniary (non money).
+Courts analyzing Wrongful Death claims typically break damages down into one of two categories: pecuniary (money) and non-pecuniary (non-money).
 The primary difference between the two is that non-pecuniary damages are limited, or “capped”, by the Wrongful Death statute and pecuniary damages are not.
-However, what qualifies as a pecuniary or non-pecuniary damage is not always clear, so it’s important to have a qualified Maine wrongful death attorney to help you when pursuing a claim.
+However, what qualifies as pecuniary or non-pecuniary damage is not always clear, so it’s important to have a qualified Maine wrongful death attorney to help you when pursuing a claim.

 Damages sought in a Maine wrongful death lawsuit may include: